godotengine/godot-website/collections/_article/godot-30-new-internals-progress-report-4.md

 While the 3.0 work was carried in the *gles3* branch, Rémi Verschelde and other main devs kept working on the *master* branch, cleaning up the repo and reorganizing third party libraries into a more maintainable form.

-At the begining of January, the *gles3* branch was merged to *master*, which resulted in a pretty unusable repository.
+At the beginning of January, the *gles3* branch was merged to *master*, which resulted in a pretty unusable repository.

-This signalled the start of the process where all features that could not be implemented in previous versions, due to requiring breaking compatibility, could finally be implemented.
+This signaled the start of the process where all features that could not be implemented in previous versions, due to requiring breaking compatibility, could finally be implemented.

 ## Internal changes